Introduction: DIY Reflow Oven With Reflowduino

 Please note that I used alligator clips and another power cord (with alligator clips on the ends) just to test.
 This is not recommended and should only be used for temporary testing.
 For more permanent installations you should solder and insulate everything or use the Sidekick to plug everything in.

 Toaster ovens are controlled using the exact same concept as the hot plate in that you can usually control them without even touching the wiring by simply maxing out the temperature knob, turning the setting to "Bake" so that both heating filaments are on, and maxing out the timer.
+Depending on the toaster you might also have a "Stay On" feature so you don't have to worry about the timer running out!

 In this Instructable I will not take the time to go through this, but you can see how I tweaked my toaster oven on my Github wiki.